alexkozac/alexkozac/README.md

 <p align="left">You're a fellow code explorer or seeking a companion for this epic adventure?
-Look no further!🐦<br>I eagerly await our rendezvous amidst the sky.🌌</p>
+Look no further! 🐦 <br>I eagerly await our rendezvous amidst the sky. 🌌 </p>